webex/spark-ios-sdk/README.md

 # Cisco Spark iOS SDK

 Want to have secure and convenient audio and video interactions integrated into your iOS application? **Cisco Spark iOS SDK** is designed to ease the developer experience and accelerate the integration of pervasive into mobile applications.
-This guide will get you up and running quickly with **Cisco Spark iOS SDK** in your iOS application.
+This guide will help you to get up running quickly with **Cisco Spark iOS SDK** in your iOS application.

-Cisco Spark iOS SDK is written in [Swift](https://developer.apple.com/swift).
+Cisco Spark iOS SDK is written in [Swift](https://developer.apple.com/swift) and requires iOS 9.0 or above.

 ## Setup
 Assuming you already have your Xcode project, e.g., MySparkApp, for your iOS applicaiton.
 Here are the steps to integrate SparkSDK into your Xcode project using [CocoaPods](http://cocoapods.org):